oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 Events:           <none>
 ```

 Now restart the load generator program.
-Note that you may need to change the sleep time from 0.1 to a different value if the load generated is not high enough to trigger an autoscale operation, but don't set it to low !
+Note that you may need to change the sleep time from 0.1 to a different value if the load generated is not high enough to trigger an autoscale operation, but don't set it to low!

 - In the OCI Cloud Shell (substitute the IP address for the ingress for your cluster)
   -  `bash generate-load.sh <external IP> 0.1`